Tonlim/Lol_login_v1/README.md

 To log in:
 - build "generate_password_hash" and "Lol_login_v1"
-- put the .exe's (found in /Release/) together in one folder
+- put the .exe's (found in /Release/) and "systemvariables_login.txt" together in one folder
 - run generate_password_hash.exe to make a password file ("pass.txt")
 - run Lol_login_v1.exe to login